younggoodluck/Week-8/README.md

 ## Blue

 1.Vulnerability #1:SQL Injection <a href="https://imgur.com/iiJ0Mu8"><img src="https://i.imgur.com/iiJ0Mu8.gif" title="source: imgur.com" /></a>

--Use the blind SQL injection, insert ’ OR SLEEP(5)=0--' to the position of id=“ ”, the page will propagate to load, which shows the SQL works.
+Use the blind SQL injection, insert ’ OR SLEEP(5)=0--' to the position of id=“ ”, the page will propagate to load, which shows the SQL works.